Esquirethesquire/Creative-Coding-/HW-2/README.md

 ## Steps
-- Just read and followed the instructions on the course website.
+- Read and followed the instructions on the course website.
 - Had to use Github Desktop and Atom to do the homework.

 ## Problems?